matthias-reis/carda-gatsby/content/articles/2023/02/interview-with-bruit-guitarist-th-ophile-antolinos.md

 slug: bruit-interview-en
 typeName: Interview
 title: Interview with BRUIT ≤ Guitarist Théophile Antolinos
-subTitle: '"Criticising your lifestyle is and unpleasant way of critique"'
+subTitle: '"Criticising your lifestyle is and unpleasant form of critique"'
 seoTitle: Interview with BRUIT ≤ Guitarist Théophile Antolinos
 description: Please enjoy my interview with BRUIT ≤ guitarist Théophile Antolinos and learn everything about the band's protest song and their Spotify